tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/15-czesc-1-uwagi-koncowe.md

 2. Ten naturalny proces doprowadził do powstania linii przekazywania.

-1. The original wording was never ‘lost’, and its transmission down through the years was basically normal, being recognized as inspired material from the beginning.

-2. That normal process resulted in lines of transmission.

 3. To delineate such lines, MSS must be grouped empirically on the basis of a shared mosaic of readings.

 4. Such groups or families must be evaluated for independence and credibility.